filigino/trace-app/README.md

 corresponds to users that have tested positive for COVID-19 in the last 14 days.
-Each phone will then compare its list of `otherIds` (IDs of phones of others users the user has come into contact with) to the infected list and notify the user of any matches (i.e. potential exposures).
+Each phone will then compare its list of `otherIds` (IDs of phones of others users the user has come into contact with) to the infected list and notify the user of any matches (i.e., potential exposures).

 Note: No user information is ever stored by Trace or at the server.
 Only IDs consisting of randomly generated numbers and letters are communicated and contain no information pertaining to a user's name, email address, location, etc.

-### Periodic Events
+### Data Storage Handling
 All IDs (`myIds` and `otherIds`) and exposures older than 14 days are deleted:
 - Every hour
 - Every time Trace is launched

 `myIds` older than 14 days are also deleted:
-- When a user self-reports
+- Right before a user self-reports their positive case of COVID-19 (to ensure only IDs from the last 14 days are sent)

+`otherIds` are also deleted:
+- Upon Exposures confirmed by a match between `otherIds` and the list of infected IDs (to prevent duplicates)

+IDs corresponding to users that have self-reported are deleted from the server:
+- 14 days after they were initially reported

 ## Demo